pingo/WIPS/README.md

 `burn-nodeid` contains the burn-nodeid program from the Contiki suite for setting node IDs on our Zolertia Z1s.

-`frontend` contains a simple PHP frontend with an example lighttpd config.
+`frontend` contains a PHP frontend for the database.
+An example lighttpd config is provided.

 `meshtest` contains test programs for evaluating mesh networking with Rime.